FAQ

 When is The Refuge available?

-The Refuge is open from May to October with the exception of the listed block out dates.
-Between November and April the Refuge is only available to Groups of 5+ adults requesting a minimum of a 3 night stay.
+The Refuge is open year round with the exception of the listed block out dates.
+Between November and April the Refuge is only available at a fixed rate and a minimum stay of 3 nights.

 When is the Sentinel Cabin available?